FreeClimbAPI/freeclimb-cli/docs/calls.md

   -n, --next                       Displays the next page of output.

   -s, --startTime=startTime        Only show Calls that started at or after this time, given as YYYY-MM-DD hh:mm:ss.

-  -t, --to=to                      Only show Calls to this phone number.
 ```

 _See code: [src/commands/calls/list.ts](https://github.com/FreeClimbAPI/freeclimb-cli/blob/v0.2.2/src/commands/calls/list.ts)_